Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Word2Vec/2020-07-21-Towards_Universal_Paraphrastic_Sentence_Embeddings.md

 ---

-This is a brief summary of paper for me to study and arrange it, [Towards Universal Paraphrastic Sentence Embeddings.
-Wieting et al. ICLR 2016](https://arxiv.org/abs/1511.08198) I read and studied.
+This is a brief summary of paper for me to study and arrange it, [Towards Universal Paraphrastic Sentence Embeddings (Wieting et al. arXiv 2016)](https://arxiv.org/abs/1511.08198) I read and studied.
 {% include MathJax.html %}